erc-starfish/koplenig-reply/README.md

 The report will be outputted in `analysis.pdf`; additionally, plots are saved in the `plots/` folder.

 R packages `ggplot2`, `gridExtra` and `rmarkdown` are required.

+## Acknowledgements

+This research was funded by the European Research Council as part of project STARFISH (851423).
+We are also grateful to the Department of Linguistics of the University of Konstanz for making Ethnologue available to us.